-Finland’s Ministry of Finance lifts the lid on the current phase of rapid growth of the Finnish economy and their expectations for the same in 2018
+Finland’s Ministry of Finance lifts the lid on the current phase of the rapid growth of the Finnish economy and their expectations for the same in 2018

 The Finnish economy is in a phase of rapid growth.
 In 2017 the rate of economic growth will reach 3% after which the projected growth rate slows down.
 In 2018 and 2019 GDP is expected to grow 2.1% and 1.8% respectively, which are above the estimated potential growth rate.
 Economic growth based on a strong increase in labour productivity will keep the improvement in the employment moderate.
 Rapid growth increases tax revenues and strengthens public finances, which remains still in a deficit because of structural factors and general government debt to GDP ratio lowers but only temporary.